Skip to main content

 To display an overview for a protection's protection settings, you can use the !draupnir protections show <protection name> command.
 If you don't know the name of the protection that you are trying to find, you can copy the name from the list provided when using the !draupnir protections command.

-So for the JoinWaveShortCircuitProtection, the command would look like this:
+When wanting to view the settings for the the JoinWaveShortCircuitProtection, invoking the command would look like this:

 !draupnir protections show JoinWaveShortCircuitProtection: